zzstoatzz/portfolio/README.md

 # Nathan Nowack: Projects
 Here is a summary of some projects that I was excited to work on.
-I've tried to pick material that shows a template of skills that can be applied to a lot of different practical things, even if the examples themselves are... uh a little abstract.
+I've tried to pick material that shows a template of skills that can be applied to a lot of different practical things, even if the examples themselves are a bit abstract.

 <p align="center"><img height="500" src="newintro.gif"  /></p>